adamsilver/fdpb/08-an-upload-form.md

 };
 ```

-By default, dragging a file into a browser will load the file in the browser.
-This component shouldn't do that, so we need to prevent the default action.
+By default, dragging and dropping a file into the viewport will load the file in the browser which we prevent from happening on the firt line.
 Next, the highlight is removed.
-And finally, the `upload()` method is called parsing in the dropped files.
+And finally, the `upload()` method is called passing in the dropped files.

 ```JS
 Dropzone.prototype.upload = function(files) {